The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Discussion

 \section{Discussion}

-We have addressed the three questions using M\"obius inversion as a main tool. \begin{enumerate}[leftmargin=*] \item[] \textbf{Question 1.} How to restrict, if possible, the domain of the generalized rank invariant without any loss of information? \item[] \textbf{Question 2.} When can we encode the generalized rank invariant as a `persistence diagram'?
+We have addressed the four driving questions \begin{enumerate}[leftmargin=*] \item[] \hyperlink{q:1}{\textbf{Question 1.}} How to restrict, if possible, the domain of the generalized rank invariant without any loss of information? \item[] \hyperlink{q:2}{\textbf{Question 2.}} Under what conditions can we more compactly encode the GRI as a 'persistence diagram,' even when the indexing poset $\catP$ is not discrete?

-\item[] \textbf{Question 3.} What is the trade-off between computational efficiency and the discriminating power of the GRI as the amount of the restriction varies? \end{enumerate} Below, we delve into a selection of future research directions.
+\item[] \hyperlink{q:3}{\textbf{Question 3.}} What is the trade-off between computational efficiency and the discriminating power of the GRI as the amount of the restriction varies?

+\item[] \hyperlink{q:4}{\textbf{Question 4.}} What proxies exist for persistence diagrams in the multi-parameter setting that can be derived from the GRI? \end{enumerate} Below, we delve into a selection of future research directions.

-Given that in the case of $\R^2$ or $\Z^2$-modules the generalized rank invariant and zigzag persistence estimate each other (Section \ref{sec:gri vs. zz}), it becomes desirable to develop an efficient algorithm for computing or estimating the generalized persistence diagram of a finitely presentable $\R^2$-module by harnessing zigzag persistence update algorithms \cite{dey2021updating}.
+\begin{itemize} \item Given that in the case of $\R^2$ or $\Z^2$-modules the generalized rank invariant and the ZIB estimate each other (Section \ref{sec:gri vs. zz}), it becomes natural to seek an efficient algorithm for computing or estimating the generalized persistence diagram of a finitely presentable $\R^2$-module by harnessing zigzag persistence update algorithms \cite{dey2021updating}.
 Such an algorithm could also potentially be useful for estimating other invariants that are closely related to the generalized rank invariant \cite{amiot2024invariants,asashiba2023approximation,blanchette2021homological,botnan2021signed,chacholski2022effective}.

+\item A related direction is to study, for the case when $d\geq 3$, how to estimate the restricted or full GRI of an $\R^d$ or $\Z^d$-module via its ZIB over a set of zigzag paths of manageable size, and to utilize the results of this study for establishing a stability result for ZIB; see Remarks \ref{rem:estimation generalization} and \ref{rem:erosion stability generalization}.

+\item Theorem \ref{thm:ZIB stability} suggests the possibility of utilizing zigzag persistence for an efficient estimation of the interleaving distance.

-For the $\Z^2$-module $M$ given in the proof of Theorem \ref{thm:tame does not imply Int-GRI invertible}, the fact that $\rk_M^\Int$ is not M\"obius invertible implies that there exists \emph{no} finite exact sequence of interval-decomposable persistence modules $\{M_i\}_{i=0}^n$ and morphisms $\{f_i\}_{i=0}^n$ with
+\item For the $\Z^2$-module $M$ given in the proof of Theorem \ref{thm:tame does not imply Int-GRI invertible}, the fact that $\rk_M^\Int$ is not M\"obius invertible implies that there exists \emph{no} finite exact sequence of interval-decomposable persistence modules $\{M_i\}_{i=0}^n$ and morphisms $\{f_i\}_{i=0}^n$ with